Rekhta (website)

-Rekhta is an Indian web portal started by Rekhta Foundation, a non-profit organisation dedicated to the preservation and promotion of the Urdu literature.
+Rekhta is an Indian web portal started by Rekhta Foundation, a non-profit organisation dedicated to the preservation and promotion of Urdu literature.
 The Rekhta Library Project, its books preservation initiative, has successfully digitized approximately 200,000 books over a span of ten years.
 These books primarily consist of Urdu, Hindi and Persian literature and encompass a wide range of genres, including biographies of poets, Urdu poetry, fiction, and nonfiction.
 The collection originates from public and research libraries in the Indian subcontinent.
-It serves content in multiple scripts such as Devanagari, Roman and, primarily, Nastaliq.
+It serves content in multiple scripts such as Devanagari, Roman and, primarily, the Urdu script.
 It hosts books from centuries earlier and is recognized as the largest website in the world for the preservation of Urdu literature.

-The site has digitalized more than 200,000 e-books with thirty-two million pages, which are categorically classified into different sections such as diaries, children's literature, poetries, banned books, and translations, involving Urdu poetry.
-It is also credited for preserving 7000 biographies of poets (worldwide), 70,000 ghazals, 28,000 couplets, 12,000 nazms, 6,836 literary videos, 2,127 audio files, 140,000 e-books manuscripts and pop magazines.
+The site has digitized more than 200,000 e-books with 32 million pages, which are categorically classified into different sections such as diaries, children's literature, poetry, banned books, and translations, involving Urdu poetry.
+It is also credited for preserving 7,000 biographies of poets (worldwide), 70,000 ghazals, 28,000 couplets, 12,000 nazms, 6,836 literary videos, 2,127 audio files, 140,000 e-books manuscripts and pop magazines.

 History

 Rekhta was launched on 11 January 2013 in New Delhi, India.
 The portal came into existence after the idea of "Urdu virtual library" was introduced by Sanjiv Saraf to professors of Urdu from across leading universities.
-The literary works, including Urdu poetry were collected from the different private and public libraries across the major cities of India such as Lucknow, Bhopal, Hyderabad, Aligarh, including India's capital Delhi.
+Literary works, including Urdu poetry, were collected from private and public libraries across the major cities of India, such as Lucknow, Bhopal, Hyderabad, Aligarh, including the capital, Delhi.

 Literature promotion

 Rekhta Live

 Following the COVID-19 pandemic lockdowns, it launched an "online mehfil" (live seasons) of literature, music and poetry across its social channels via third-party software component.
-It was attended by the people across the five continents, leading the website to receive over two million views.
+It was attended by people across the five continents, leading the website to receive over two million views.

 Festivals

 The Foundation celebrates various literary festivals, including Jashn-e-Rekhta, in which people from different walks are invited to participate in literary works such as Urdu poetry, music, short stories.
-It also engage the literary figures in direct conversations to promote Hindustani language along with the Urdu literature.
+It also engages literary figures in conversations to promote Hindustani language along with the Urdu literature.
 The two day event is organized every year at Delhi.

 Shaam-e-Sher

-The Foundation has also begun organising mushairas, a literary event called Shaam-e-Sher (evening of poetry).
+The Foundation organises mushairas, a literary event called Shaam-e-Sher (evening of poetry).
 It is generally attended by the young adult poets aged between eighteen and thirty.
 It was primarily adopted to promote Urdu literature where ghazals and nazms are recited by the event attendees.